 An incomplete grade may be given only in the case of extreme emergency.
-To receive it, a student must file a petition with the Committee on Student Standing stating the reasons for the request, the plan and date for removing it, and comments from the instructor.
-If permission is granted, the incomplete must be removed during the following semester, or it becomes the grade submitted by the teacher along with the incomplete.
+To receive an incomplete grade, a student must receive permission of the instructor of the course; must file a form stating the reasons for the request, the work required to complete the course, the plan and date for completing the work, and comments from the instructor; and must gain the approval of the Registrar.
+If permission is granted, the necessary work must be completed in enough time to allow evaluation of the work by the instructor and filing of a grade before the final day of the following semester.
+If the work is not completed by that date, the grade for the course becomes a 0.0.

-Internships, independent studies, and directed studies may sometimes last longer than one term.
+Internships, Independent Studies, and Directed Studies may sometimes last longer than one term.
 When this is the case, they must be completed by the grading deadlines within one year from the beginning of the first term of registration.
 A grade of X is given by the instructor to indicate that the study is extended.
 It is expected that students given X extensions will continue to communicate with their instructors and demonstrate that satisfactory progress is being maintained.
 The Registrar's Office will automatically continue the registration in response to an X grade.
 A final grade will be issued at the end of the term in which the work is completed and evaluated (but not longer than one year).
 An instructor reserves the discretion of not giving an X where satisfactory progress is not demonstrated.
-Withdrawal from college, or dropping these continued courses will terminate their registration.
+Withdrawal from college or dropping these continued courses will terminate their registration.
 Under this circumstance, a re-registration as 1X by the student would be necessary if done during registration periods within one year of initial registration; if done after one year, a new registration would be necessary.